-Once ETIAS is launched in 2021 the job of the European Border and Coast Guard Agency will become ever more important, as its members will play a large role in enforcing the new system.
+Once ETIAS is launched by the end of 2022, the job of the European Border and Coast Guard Agency will become ever more important, as its members will play a large role in enforcing the new system.
 To explain the functions of the agency better the following article will detail the way Frontex is organized and how it performs its many roles and responsibilities.

 The organization is sometimes known as Frontex, which was adopted from the French term Frontières extérieures (meaning external borders).
 It coordinates equipment such as boats and aircraft as well as specialist border staff to areas struggling with migratory pressures.
 The organization itself does not in fact have its own equipment or enforcement staff, instead, these are provided by member states.
 In return, Frontex then reimburses the costs of their deployment back to participating countries.